josejuan/jj-yesod-translatable/README.md

                 (Database.Persist.runPool dbconf (runMigration migrateTranslatable) p)
                 (messageLoggerSource foundation logger)

-8.  add to your Foundation.hs file.
+10. add to your Foundation.hs file.
 Eg.:

         import Training.JoseJuan.Yesod.Translatable
         ...
         instance YesodTranslatable App where

-9.  migrate `jj-yesod-translatable` database (eg. running your scaffolded site).
+11. migrate `jj-yesod-translatable` database (eg. running your scaffolded site).

-10. insert your prefered languages into `translatable_lang` table.
+12. insert your prefered languages into `translatable_lang` table.
 Eg.:

         $ sqlite3 your_project.sqlite3 "INSERT INTO translatable_lang (iso_code, name) VALUES ('en', 'English'), ('es', 'Spanish');"

-11. you can insert some translatable content with some like (eg. into "templates/homepage.hamlet")
+13. you can insert some translatable content with some like.

+    Eg. into "Handler/Home.hs":

+        import Training.JoseJuan.Yesod.Translatable

+    And into "templates/homepage.hamlet":

         <style>
           #sample {